Anxious Attachment: "Sensitive and Caring"

 Seek Balance:

 Work on developing independence alongside intimacy.
-Engage in self-care activities and pursue personal interests to build self-confidence.
+Engage in self-care activities on your own and pursue personal interests to build self-confidence.
+See if it’s possible to block out time to be by yourself in your calendar.

 Nurture Relationships: